inchkev/garden/README.md

 In the `views/` directory are two [ejs](https://ejs.co/) templates, `natural.ejs`, and `formal.ejs`.
 The script selects the natural template when "Sort By > None" is selected for the directory AND every file to be displayed has been moved at least once.
 Otherwise, it chooses the formal template.

 By default, `npm run cultivate` runs `node src/cultivate.js .` (on the current directory).
 Beware where you run this!
-The maximum recursion depth is set to 3 but even that can easily wreak havoc.
+The maximum recursion depth is set to 3 but even that can easily wreak havoc in the wrong directory.

 Before you go off cultivating everything, be sure to create a `.gardenignore` file with `.*` so that hidden files and directories (such as .git/) are not visited.
 My .gardenignore also includes: